Oghma-Infinium/Vagabond/README.md

  - Head over to the installation folder and locate an executable named ModOrganizer.exe and launch it.

  1. Launch the "Vagabond" Executable in MO2.
  2. Once the game loads start a new game.
+You will now spawn in a small room with room with a door in front for you.
+ 3. (optional) You may adjust MCM settings to your liking, the default settings are for my preferred experience.
+Refer to MCM options below.
- 3. The game will open in Racemenu where you can customize your character.
+ 4. Press enter to create your character.
+The game will open Racemenu where you can customize your character.
 Guide for adding presets will be included later.
- 4. After you're done with the character creation you'll be presented with series of message boxes that you can use to configure the start of your journey.
+ 6. After you're done with the character creation you'll be presented with a message box.
+Choose continue to start your journey.
- 5. After picking your options, your playthrough will start just outside the Helgen Keep cave with the main quest continuing as normal.
- 6. You may adjust MCM settings to your liking, the default settings are for my preferred experience.

 ### In-Game MCM options

+ - **Skyrim Unboound**: You can change your start settings here. **Do not choose werewolf or vampire start these are known to cause issues.**
  - **Smoothcam**: Try out various presets included if you don't like the default camera.
  - **Lamas tinyhud**: Default settings might make the hud widget look wrong on some screen resolutions.
 Adjust the settings here.
  	- If you play on keyboard and mouse you might want to just completely disable or uninstall Lama's tinyhud as the mod is only useful for controller users.